 "And we'd be two happy people," he said.
 "If it was temporary duty.
 We're clicking here, Chris.
 I may not know you, but I do like you."

-She laughed.
 "I know.
 I like you too."
 She stroked his hand a little more firmly.
 "And you're right.
 It would be fun.
 Only smart people are funny, and smart people are good in bed."